Miracleoghide/LITA-Sales-Data-Analysis/README.md

 ## Project Title: MLITAFLIX Sales Data Analysis

+### Project Overview

-### Project Overview: This project involves analyzing customer data for a subscription service to identify segments and trends. tHE goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+This project involves analyzing customer data for a subscription service to identify segments and trends. tHE goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI dashboard that presents THE analysis.

 #### Outline
 1. [Background and Objective](#background-and-objective)